-Nadi Abusaada (PhD, Cantab.) is a Jerusalem-born architect and a writer.
-He is also a Lecturer at ETH Zürich’s Department of Architecture.
+Nadi Abusaada (PhD, Cantab.) is a Jerusalem-born architect and historian.
+He is currently a Visiting Assistant Professor at the School of Architecture and Design at the American University of Beirut (AUB).
 His work focuses on the material histories and visual cultures of the modern Arab world.
-He is the co-editor of the forthcoming book “Arab Modern: Architecture and the Project of Independence” (gta Verlag, 2024).
+He is the co-editor of “Arab Modern: Architecture and the Project of Independence” (gta Verlag, 2025) and editor of “Resurgent Nahda: The Arab Exhibitions in Mandate Jerusalem” (Kaph Books, 2024).

 Nadi’s writings have been featured in various academic journals including Architectural Theory Review, Architecture and Culture, and the International Journal for Islamic Architecture, among others.
 Nadi is also the co-founder and co-editor-in-chief of Arab Urbanism, an editorial contributor at The Architectural Review, and a contributing editor at the Jerusalem Quarterly.

 Besides his writings, Nadi has also been involved in research-based curatorial work.
-He has curated and participated in a number of exhibitions around the world including in Ramallah, Zurich, Venice, Dubai, and Montreal.
+He has curated and participated in a number of exhibitions around the world including in Ramallah, Amman, Zurich, Venice, Dubai, and Montreal.
+In addition to his own exhibitions, Nadi is currently working as curator for the Permanent Exhibition of The Palestinian Museum.